Nukesor/sticker-finder/README.md

 Sticker finder is quite fast (about 0.1 sec for each search), supports custom tagging and features fuzzy searching!

 There are several ways to conveniently tag stickers: You can tag either in a direct telegram conversation or on the fly in any other chat.
-I even perform a basic text recognition on all stickers to allow a nice sticker search by text (even though this doesn't work perfectly all the time).
+I even perform basic text recognition on all stickers to allow a nice sticker search by text (even though this doesn't work perfectly all the time).

 And in case you get bored, you can go ahead and do some good by tagging a few random stickers with the `/tag_random` functionality.